-A lot has changed in the way loyalty programs operate since then, with the movement to digital systems like loyalty apps.
+A lot has changed in the evolution of customer loyalty programs operate since then, with the movement to digital systems like loyalty apps.
 Many modern businesses have implemented loyalty programs in the past decade or two, but did you know businesses from hundreds of years ago also had loyalty systems in place?
 In honor of our 25th anniversary, we are taking a look at how loyalty programs have changed throughout history, and what the future of loyalty programs might look like.

 The first iteration of loyalty programs started back in late 18th century America with copper tokens.
 This loyalty transaction was fairly simple yet effective.
 In fact, we still see a similar exchange in many loyalty programs today; Customers would receive copper tokens with purchases that could later be exchanged for future purchases.
 Essentially the first “points” program, with actual physical points.
 The practice of copper tokens continued well into the 1800’s, until a better loyalty program emerged.